waitheramwaurar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule: prints the result of POWER divided by DIVIDE, followed by a new line
 10-love_exponent_breath: displays the result of BREATH to the power of LOVE
 11-binary_to_decimal: converts a number from base 2 to base 10
-12-combinations: prints all possible combinations of two letters, except oo
+12-combinations: prints all possible combinations of two letters, except "oo"
+13-print_float: prints a number with two decimal places, followed by a new line